ganrad/aks-aspnet-sqldb-rest/README.md

        # - DNS Name prefix for API Server ~ akslab
        $ az aks create --resource-group myResourceGroup --name akscluster --location westus2 --node-count 2 --dns-name-prefix akslab --generate-ssh-keys --disable-rbac --kubernetes-version "1.15.5"
        #
-       # Verify state of AKS cluster
+       # Verify status of AKS cluster
        $ az aks show -g myResourceGroup -n akscluster --output table
        ```
     b.
 With this option, the AKS cluster will be provisioned in a private virtual network on Azure.
 You will need **Owner** level permission (role) for the Azure Subscription in order to proceed with the next steps.